1984

 in his appearance.
 Perhaps he felt a certain pressure in

 his private life with Jo."[3]
-The complete opposite to this was Martin:
+The complete opposite was Martin:

 "We certainly saw Martin come out of his